pragmint/open-practices/practices/open-telemetry-practice.md

 4. Pilot a Single Path

 Start with one business-critical request flow and instrument it end-to-end.
-Choose something visible, like checkout or signup, where results are easy to show.
-Begin with auto-instrumentation to get traces quickly, then add manual spans where context adds value.
-Run locally first with a default OTel Collector and simple viewer like Grafana; once stable, deploy to pre-prod and then production.
+Pick something visible, like checkout or signup, where results are easy to demonstrate.

+Begin with two simple telemetry configurations:

+- **Instrumenting like you log** Make adding spans as easy as calling console.log().
+Developers should be able to drop in trace points without complicated dependency wiring, test mocks, or ceremony.
+During local development, spans should default to printing to stdout, and running silently during tests.

+Once signals are clear locally, deploy the collector and instrumentation to pre-prod and then production.

-At this stage, success is measured by credibility: OTel should help answer questions that matter to both engineers and business stakeholders — where users drop off, what slows down checkout, and how changes affect conversion.
+Success at this stage isn’t volume, it's usefulness.
+The pilot should answer questions engineers and leaders care about, such as where users drop off, what slows down a key flow, and how recent changes affect conversion or error spikes.

 5. Standardize and Expand

 Once the pilot produces consistent, valuable traces, shift focus from proving value to scaling it.
 Capture what worked (helper functions, schema conventions, and collector configurations) in the foundation repo and make onboarding self-service.
 Add concise documentation and validation checks so teams can integrate with minimal friction.
-Assign clear ownership and version the schema like an API to prevent drift.
+Create a clear governance for the repo to guide future changes and version the schema like an API to prevent drift.
 Expand gradually, measuring progress by consistency rather than speed.
 Each new integration should strengthen the shared signal, not add noise.

 ## Lessons From The Field